- Explain why nutrition is important to health

 The Healing Process

-- Vitamin A. Helps to enable the epithelial tissue (the thin outer layer of the body and the lining that protects your organs) and bone cells form.
+- Vitamin A. Helps to enable the epithelial tissue (the thin outer layer of the body and the lining that protects your organs) and bone cells to form.

 - Vitamin C. Helps form collagen, an important protein in many body tissues.